PaburoTC/GestIA/README.md

 ```
 ### Windows

 For GestIA to work on Widnows it suffices to activate OpenVino before running the program.
-To do so, run the following commands:
+To do so, run the following command from the app directory:
 ```
-$ cd C:\Program Files (x86)\IntelSWTools\openvino\bin\
+$ call "C:\Program Files (x86)\IntelSWTools\openvino\bin\setupvars.bat"
-$ setupvars.bat
 [setupvars.bat] OpenVINO environment initialized
 ```